Limketkai Center: Atrium

 Limketkai Mall is home to an activity venue called the atrium.
 It has a 4,500 seat capacity, and has hosted many local, national and international conventions and concerts in the city yearly.
 It was also here where the city local candidates held their debate during the 2016 elections.

 The rotunda

 The rotunda is a circular event venue.

 Cinemas

 The mall houses four cinemas with one featuring Dolby Atmos, the first in the city.

+All cinemas were permanently closed on March 1, 2025.
+The last screenings were on February 28, 2025, after three decades in service.

 Rosario arcade

 Rosario arcade is an al fresco area, and a popular bar strip in Cagayan de Oro which has been a night life and dining destination in the city.